 “It’s like… like a cry for survival.
 A cry for survival.
 For their survival and for our survival!”

-Orbital’s second album, also known as Orbital II or the ‘Brown Album‘, was released on this day (24 May) in 1993, and arguably elevated the Hartnoll brothers from bedroom producers to a stadium act, as evidenced by their legendary Glastonbury performance the following year.
+Orbital’s second album, also known as Orbital II or the ‘Brown Album‘, was released in May 1993, and arguably elevated the Hartnoll brothers from bedroom producers to a stadium act, as evidenced by their legendary Glastonbury performance the following year.

 It also spawned arguably the duo’s first ‘pop’ song, Halcyon, with Opus 3’s Kirsty Hawkshaw on vocals, which would go on to be a live favourite, often backed by snippets from Belinda Carlisle’s Heaven is a Place on Earth and Bon Jovi’s You Give Love a Bad Name.

 To mark the anniversary of its release, and with a little help from the Tim’s Twitter Listening Party Q&A that the duo took part in a couple of weeks back, 909originals has compiled a list of ten things you might not have known about Orbital’s Brown Album.

 The Star Trek sample at the start was intentionally put in there to mess with people’s heads…

 The album’s opener, Time Becomes, features a snippet from actor Michael Dorn aka Worf, from Star Trek: The Next Generation, “There is the theory of the Moebius.
 A twist in the fabric of space where time becomes a loop”, which then descends into a series of tape loops.

 The inclusion of the sample, however, mirrors the exact opening of Orbital’s debut album a couple of years previously – on opening track The Moebius – thereby making listeners think that they had bought the wrong album.